 In stark contrast to big city life, Japan’s mountain regions offer quiet solace.
 Seventy per cent of the country is covered in mountains and forest — making it one of the most heavily forested industrialised countries in the world.
 Enjoy scenic vistas garnished with maples and conifers; bathe in hot onsens; admire stunning shrines set in gardens rich in seasonal beauty; and if you’re lucky, meet those wild snow monkeys.

 From futuristic bathrooms to cafes where you can play with kittens, Japan’s quirkiness delights most visitors.
 While it’s sometimes the butt of foreign amusement, in reality, Japanese creativity and sense of the aesthetic is nothing short of extraordinary, and there are few places in the world that pay such tribute to the inner-child in us all.

-Do you have anything to add to our list of ten top things to do in Japan?
+Do you have any suggestions to add to our list of ten top things to do in Japan?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Cover: Fushimi Inari Shrine, Kyoto.
 Additional images: Bigstock